yosemitebandit/dotdotdot/readme.md

 the way in which I setup my dev environment nowadays

-last tested on ubuntu 14.04
+works best on 64bit trusty tahr

 ### experimental bootstrapping